Installing Cilium

 -f image-values.yaml

-Cannot use TencentOS 4?
+Unable to use TencentOS 4?

 TencentOS 4 system image is currently in internal testing and requires submitting a ticket to apply.

-cilium-operator cannot be ready on super nodes?
+cilium-operator cannot become ready on super nodes?